my-devices/meta-reflector-docker/README.md

 The DNS entries for `demo.my-devices.net` and `*.demo.my-devices.net` have been set up to point to `127.0.0.1`.
-So if you have a browser running on the same machine your containers are running on, you can go to https://demo.my-devices.net to sign in to your new macchina.io Remote Manager server.
+So if you have a browser running on the same machine your containers are running on, and you're using the default domain `demo.my-devices.net`, you can go to https://demo.my-devices.net to sign in to your new macchina.io Remote Manager server.